-This guide has been written for anyone who wants to become a content specialist or content marketing specialist in 2021.
+This guide has been written for anyone who has asked how do I become a content writer or how to become a content specialist in 2021.
 You will learn what skills you need, what tools help and how much money you will make.

 What Is A Content Specialist?

 Content specialists are the writers, researchers, and marketers who create content for their website or blog.
 Content specialists are often referred to as “content creators” or “content editors.”

 Content marketing experts are part of the marketing team.
 Ok, that’s fairly broad, what specifically does a content expert do.
 They can write articles, blog posts, and respond to customer queries.
 You are likely to feel as though the role is highly variable.
 You could be a creative writer, researcher, journalist, marketing strategist, social media marketer – or maybe even a bit of everything.

 In my opinion, a good candidate is someone who sees themself as a customer content specialist.
 Remember you are not writing to show off your skillset or to please the content marketing agency.
 It’s the final customer that needs to be satisfied with your writing.
 If you’re writing a blog for a digital marketing agency you’re actually writing for their customer whether that’s a solo entrepreneur or a large company.

 The entire process is that you check the editorial calendars to see what type of content is needed.
 What makes it to that calendar is an editorial process in itself.
 Once you have identified what needs writing, research it and then write it.
 The marketer will take your words from your submitted Google document and upload them into a blog post on behalf of the customer.
 It’s the customers, customers who need to be satisfied.
 So, successful content writers write for the intended target audience was.

 What skills does a content manager need?